gvwilson/fiction/voyage/index.md

 and magical strength would have posed a significant risk to the Pale.
-If in fact they were a holdover from Angelic times, it would have been entirely in keeping with immortal custom for negotiations over their relocation to take several hundred years<span class="sidenote">There is some evidence that the Szestetelmeny Chronicle was originally conceived as an *aide memoire* to help human beings keep track of the state of play during decades-long negotations with Sulk.</span>.
+If in fact they were a holdover from Angelic times, it would have been entirely in keeping with immortal custom for negotiations over their relocation to take several hundred years<span class="note">There is some evidence that the Szestetelmeny Chronicle was originally conceived as an *aide memoire* to help human beings keep track of the state of play during decades-long negotations with Sulk.</span>.